 If we could go back in time, we would have completely rethought this choice.
 We ended up waiting for literally two and a half hours for the bus to leave the port and head to Paraga.
 Tired, hot, sweaty and a little pissed, we arrived at the beach at around 3P and grabbed a tent for the night.
 The hostel reminded me a bit of Yosemite’s Curry Village: a bunch of glorified tents dotted throughout a massive campground plus room for people who came equipped with their own tents.

 After we got settled, we headed out to the hostel’s deck to grab lunch and soak up some famous Grecian sun.
-The area was actually really pretty; very idyllic and very much the image that comes to mind when you think of Greece.
+The area was actually really pretty; very idyllic and very much the image that comes to mind when you envision Greece.

 After exploring the town and debating on whether or not to patronize Mykonos Tattoo (we decided against it), we headed back to Paraga Bay to get some sleep.

 In hindsight, I may have picked another island to visit (rather than Mykonos, that is).
-Mykonos, while beautiful, is highly touristed and a bit intense.
-I think Paros or Naxos may have been a better choice for my lifestyle.
-Either way, though, the Cyclades were definitely a good choice for us for a few days and a great way to get out of Athens and get some sun.
+Mykonos, while beautiful, is highly touristed which takes away from a bit of the experience for me.
+I think Paros or Naxos may have been a better choice for my pace.
+Regardless, the Cyclades were a great choice for a few days, and a great way to get out of Athens and get some sun.

 Now, we’re packing up and heading off to the Amalfi Coast — can’t wait to see the dramatic coastline and gorgeous views.
 Catch up with you later!